ArunVishwakarma30/JobAppServer/readme.txt

         and send back appropriate response
         the controller function will receive reqest and response object as parameter to perform necessary task

+// while managining API request , when we use
+//         1. req.params.PARAMETER_NAME --> this get the value from link e.g ( https://google.com/api/login/PARAMETER_NAME)
+//         2. req.user.PARAMETER_NAME --> this get the value from token which we pass in the request header

 2. Middleware
     --> here we will perform authentication , error handling,